Ahmed Khadr

-Ahmed Said Khadr (أحمد سعيد خضر; March 1, 1948 – October 2, 2003) was a Canadian citizen who began working in Afghanistan in the 1980s.
-There he has been described as having had ties to a number of militant and Mujahideen leaders in Afghanistan, including Osama bin Laden, founder of al-Qaeda.
-Khadr was accused by Canada and the United States of being a "senior associate" and financier of al-Qaeda.
+Ahmed Saïd Khadr (أحمد سعيد خضر; March 1, 1948 – October 2, 2003) was an Egyptian-Canadian with alleged ties to al-Qaeda in Afghanistan and Pakistan.
+His activity in Afghanistan began in response to the Soviet invasion of Afghanistan in 1979, and he has been described as having had ties to a number of militants within the Afghan mujahideen, including Saudi militant Osama bin Laden.
+Khadr was accused by Canada and the United States of being a "senior associate" and financier of al-Qaeda in Afghanistan.

 During this period, Khadr worked with a number of charitable non-governmental organizations that served Afghan refugees and set up agricultural projects.
-He set up two orphanages for children whose parents had been killed in the Soviet invasion of the 1980s.
-He funded the construction of Makkah Mukarama Hospital in Afghanistan with his own savings, as well as seven medical clinics in the refugee camps of Pakistan.
+He set up two orphanages for children whose parents had been killed over the course of the decade-long Soviet–Afghan War.
+He funded the construction of Makkah Mukarama Hospital in Afghanistan with his own savings, as well as seven medical clinics in the Afghan refugee camps of Pakistan.

-Due to his prominent regional role, Khadr helped negotiate compromises among rival warlords, power brokers and leaders to establish peace in the region.
-The Canadian government had considered him to be that country's highest-ranking member of al-Qaeda.
-In 1999, the United Kingdom added Khadr's name to a United Nations list of al-Qaeda members.
+Due to his prominent regional role, Khadr helped negotiate compromises among rival Afghan warlords, power brokers, and leaders in order to establish peace in the region.
+The Canadian government had considered him to be the locally highest-ranking member of al-Qaeda.
+In 1999, the United Kingdom added Khadr's name to a list of al-Qaeda members compiled with the United Nations.

-Two of his sons were captured separately by United States forces in Afghanistan in 2002, after their invasion in the fall of 2001 following the 9/11 attacks.
-The sons were detained at the Guantanamo Bay detention camp.
-Captured at the age of 15, Omar Khadr was among the youngest detainees at the camp, and the last Western citizen to be held there.
-He accepted a plea deal (which he later recanted) and pleaded guilty to charges of war crimes in October 2010.
-He was repatriated to Canada in 2012 to serve the remainder of his sentence and was released on bail in 2015.
+Shortly after the American-led invasion of Afghanistan in 2001, two of Khadr's sons were captured separately by American troops in 2002.
+They were later detained at the Guantanamo Bay detention camp in Cuba.
+Aged 15 at the time of his capture, Omar Khadr was among the youngest detainees at the camp, and the last citizen of a Western country (Canada) to be held there.
+Omar accepted a plea deal (which he later recanted) and pleaded guilty to charges of war crimes in October 2010; he was repatriated to Canada in 2012 to serve the remainder of his sentence and was released on bail in 2015.

-Khadr was killed on October 2, 2003, along with al-Qaeda and Taliban members, in a shootout by Pakistani security forces near the Afghanistan border.
+On October 2, 2003, Khadr was killed by Pakistani security forces during a gunfight with al-Qaeda and Taliban militants near the Afghanistan–Pakistan border.
 Following his death, his family members moved back to Canada, where they remain today.